Tadenuga/TradeWave_Hub/README.md

 ### Exploratory Data Analysis
 ---
 EDA involved the exploring of the Data to give more insights about the data such as
-1. What is the overall Sales Trend
+1. The overall Sales Trend
 2. The Region with the Highest Revenue
 3. The best selling Products
+4. Popular Subscription type
+5. Most active and cancelled subscription

 ### Data Analysis
 ---